johnbillion/wp-json-schemas/CONTRIBUTING.md

 * The root `additionalProperties` property should be set to `false`.
 * The `readOnly` property should be set to `true` for the unique ID property of the object if appropriate.
 * Add the schema to the root `schema.json` using a `$ref` to the schema file.
-* In `tests/mu-plugins/mu-plugin.php` add a new `json-dump` command for the new object type
+* In `tests/output` create a file for the new object type
-  - Start by copy-pasting an existing command such as the `json-dump error` one
+  - Start by copy-pasting an existing file such as `error.php` one
-  - The command should pass an array of one or more objects of this type to the `save()` function which saves it as JSON during the tests
+  - The file should pass an array of one or more objects of this type to the `save_object_array()` function which saves it as JSON during the tests
 * In `package.json` add two entries to the `test` script:
   - `"wp json-dump {object-type}"`
   - `"npm run test-{object-type}"`